evan2s2/Materials-ML/README.md

 # Materials-ML
 *This an example of code aimed to build Ewald Descritor Model of bulk moduli predicting based on Materials Project data*

-*Also I built another model based on 49000 samples and it gives significant better results* *Whole model trained using HPC and provides more useful descriptors such as Voronoi nearest neighbors descriptor with accurate testing, convergence, validation, etc.*
+*Also I built another model based on 49000 samples and it gives significant better results.*
+*Whole model trained using HPC and provides more useful descriptors such as Voronoi nearest neighbors descriptor with accurate testing, convergence, validation, etc.*

 *Please contact me for more information if you are intersted in*